Christoph Lütge: Controversy

-He was dismissed from the Bavarian Ethics Council.
-According to the Council's chair, Lütge had been evoking the impression that his personal opinion had been authorized by the Council.
+In 2021, Lütge was fired from the Bavarian Ethics Council by the Bavarian cabinet under the direction of Markus Söder.
+According to a spokesman for the state government in Munich, Lütge was fired because of repeated public statements incompatible with the responsibilities of his position.
+Lütge had publicly criticised lockdowns during the COVID crisis.
+According to the council's chair, Lütge had been evoking the impression that his personal opinion had been authorized by the council.
 Lütge has rejected this claim in interviews.